aws-samples/amazon-sumerian-hosts/packages/demos-babylon/README.md

 npm install
 ```

-In the folder `/packages/demos-babylon/src/common/`, duplicate the `demo-credentials.template.js` file and name it `demo-credentials.js`.
-Then, open the file for editing.
+In the folder `/packages/demos-babylon/src/common/`, open the `demo-credentials.js` file for editing.

 Set the `cognitoIdentityPoolId` value to a Cognito Identity Pool ID created in your own AWS account.
 The unauthenticated IAM role associated with the pool (usually ending in the suffix "Unauth_Role") must have the following managed permissions policies assigned to it:
 - AmazonPollyReadOnlyAccess